flinker-app/docs/ifc-gpt-faq.md

 #### What can I input in the search field?

-You can ask anything.
-Of course it should be relevant to the data in the IFC file.
-You cannot chat with data that is not contained in your IFC file - this is understandable.
+You can ask your IFC file anything.
+Of course your questions should be relevant to the data in the IFC file.
+You cannot chat with data that is not contained yet in your IFC file - this is understandable.

-#### What languages are supported for my GPT prompts/questions?
+#### What languages are supported for my IFC GPT prompts/questions?

 You can prompt and chat with your IFC file in any major world language.
 Just as you would do with GPT and other Large language Models (LLMs).

-#### Is GPT secure?
+#### Is IFC GPT Microsoft secure?

 Absolutely, as any of our privacy-first Microsoft Add-ons.
 It is as secure as it could be with Microsoft.
 Azure AI is an enterpise level security technology and is used by the largest organizations worldwide.